-The SRTC Economic Development division staff works with employers to provide on-site training that can be customized to improve the skills your company requires.
-Our training capabilities include computer and software training, leadership, soft skills, team building, and more.
+Economic Development at Southern Regional Technical College (SRTC) delivers training whenever and wherever you want it!
+We partner with employers to provide customized on-site training to improve the skills your company requires.
+Our training capabilities include computer and software training, leadership, soft skills, team building, and so much more.
 The process begins with skills assessments that will identify the areas for improvement.
-If your business has applicants or employees that need to be evaluated, the Economic Development division can meet that need with the Work Ready assessment and job skills assessments.
+If your business has applicants or employees that need to be evaluated, the Economic Development at SRTC can meet that need with the Work Ready assessment and job skills assessments.

 For more information about customized training, please call us at a location nearest you.